kvadrat4o/ContentManagement/ContentManagement.Core/README.md

 Implemented are tests for matrixes I IV and V. II and III are in progress.

 Intergration tests for rights currently are not developed.
-After unit tests for the same are resolved, this will be continued;
+After unit tests for the same are resolved, this will be continued.